10 Best HVAC

 Normally, you should have your HVAC system inspected twice a year.
 After that inspection, your HVAC technician will tell you what, if any, services are required.
 You should also have an inspection if you start to notice any issues, such as strange noises, unusual smells, or leaks.
 If your home has ductwork, it should be serviced every few years.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any door or window leaks to help keep cool air in.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+Keep your thermostat temperature as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your doors and windows to help keep cool air in.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Belmont, you might be able to make do with a lower-capacity furnace.
+In Belmont, you may be able to make do with a lower-capacity furnace.

 There are several ways you can make your HVAC system more energy-efficient:

-• Keep your air ducts clean and change or clean your air filters on a regular basis.
+• Keep your air ducts clean and clean or change your air filters regularly.

-• Have regular inspections to take care of problems as they come up.
+• Schedule regular inspections to take care of issues as they arise.

 • Make sure your doors and windows are well-sealed and keep your attic well-ventilated.

 • Install a smart thermostat.
-If you don't want to or can't buy one, try keeping the temperature indoors as close to the outside temperature as is comfortable.
+If you aren't able to purchase one, try keeping your inside temperature as close to the outside temperature as you can.

-• When it comes time to replace any part of your system, see if there are Energy Star-certified or similar environmentally friendly options.
+• When replacing part of your HVAC system, see if there are Energy Star-certified or other environmentally friendly options.

 Other Belmont, NC Home Services